-Enter selections like shown in the above screenshot and click the "OK" button which should reveal your new song project workspace similar to the screen shown below.
+Enter selections like shown in the above screenshot (except set the Sample rate to 48KHz) and click the "OK" button which should reveal your new song project workspace similar to the screen shown below.

 Notice the presence of a collapsible dropdown list under the Fat Channel where you can select desired presets as a starting point in perfecting your effects.
 It is suggested that you initially select Male 1 as shown above.
 Once you do this, the GUI will then reveal the details of this preset.

 Now comes the all-important task of making final adjustments to your entire system.
-Do this by routing your transmit RF to a dummy load, listening to your transceiver monitor with headphones and speaking into the microphone.
+Do this by routing your transmit RF to a dummy load, listening to your transceiver's monitor with headphones and speaking into the microphone.
 If necessary, adjust input and output gain levels on the above window together with the audio level of the “Speakers” device in the Windows sound manager playback tab together with the “Microphone” audio level in the recording tab and the rig’s audio input gain control as necessary to achieve just a slight deflection of the ALC meter on voice peaks while all the while listening to yourself from the rig’s audio monitor.
-This is a necessary “balancing act” to find your “Sweet spot”.
+This is a necessary “balancing act” to find your “Sweet spot.”
 Take your time and get it right!
-Appendix B provides additional info regarding each effect.

-USB microphone operations via a USB cable connected between a computer and the 590SG deliver exceptionally well.
-Moreover, this can be accomplished without the necessity for using any Kenwood specific software.
-You can be this without the usual latency shortfall.
+USB microphone operations via a USB cable connected between a computer and the 590SG transports transmit audio exceptionally well.
+Moreover, this can be accomplished without the necessity for using any Kenwood specific software and without the usual latency shortfall.

 Alternative processing software:

-XLR microphone together with a USB audio interface in lieu of a USB microphone
+XLR microphone together with a USB audio interface instead of a USB microphone

 Hams often already own one or more conventional microphones and may understandably be reluctant to spend the extra dollars on a USB microphone.
 Assuming that they desire to experiment with the digital (or analog) processing techniques, they may want to consider integrating their microphone with a USB audio interface or, as discussed in Appendix C below, a hardware-based analog processor.